rorywalsh/cabbage/readme.md

   --project PROJECT     Cabbage, CabbagePluginEffect, CabagePluginSynth --packageType PACKAGETYPE
                         "Local", "Remote", "Minimal"
+  --disable-feature
   --build BUILD         Set to "False" to disable building, in which case
                         CMake will just generate the respective project in the build folder.
-If you do not specify a project, this will by default generate project files for the main Cabbage application.
+You must specify a project if you disable building.
   --manufacturer MANUFACTURER
                         "CabbageAudio"
   --pluginDescription PLUGINDESCRIPTION